 Although considering you’re here at the RVshare blog, you may already have known about this option. 😉

 Seriously, though: Offering your rig up for rent is a great alternative to sticking it in storage, especially if it’s going to be a while before your next trip.
+As can be seen, owning an RV can allow you to share your love of travel with others!
 Not only will you save the money you would have spent on the storage facility, but you’ll likely even make enough profit to offset some of the other costs of the vehicle.
 In fact, many RVshare owners report enough rental earnings for their RVs to pay for themselves!

 When you list your rig with RVshare, the private RV rental transaction is safe and easy.
 All your financial and communicative activities take place through the platform, so you can rest assured that your information stays secure and private.